 If your laptop uses a bracket, you’ll notice the drive is secured to the bracket by screws (usually four).
 Remove them to detach the drive, then place your new SSD into the bracket and use the same screws you removed to secure it.
 If your laptop doesn’t use a bracket, simply discard any wrap used by the previous drive.

-And that’s it.
 Replace the panel, replace the screws, and you’re done.

-Using your new hard drive
+How to use your new drive